Dennis Haysbert

-Dennis Dexter Haysbert (born June 2, 1954) is an American actor.
+Dennis Dexter Haysbert (born June 2, 1954) is an American actor and voice actor.
 He is known for his roles as President David Palmer on the first five seasons of 24, baseball player Pedro Cerrano in the Major League film trilogy, Secret Service agent Tim Collin in the political thriller film Absolute Power, Sergeant Major Jonas Blane on the CBS military action drama series The Unit, and God on the Netflix show Lucifer.
 He has also appeared in the films Love Field, Navy SEALS, Heat, Waiting to Exhale, and Far from Heaven, as well as the science fiction series Incorporated.
 He is currently the narrator for the A&E Network's American Justice television series.

 Early life

-Haysbert was born in San Mateo, California, the son of Gladys (née Minor), a homemaker and house cleaner, and Charles Whitney Haysbert Sr., a deputy sheriff and airline security guard.
+Haysbert, who is of African American heritage, was born in San Mateo, California, the son of Gladys (née Minor), a homemaker and house cleaner, and Charles Whitney Haysbert Sr., a deputy sheriff and airline security guard.
 He is the eighth of nine children, having two sisters and six brothers.
 His parents were from Louisiana.
 Haysbert was raised Baptist.

 Haysbert graduated from San Mateo High School in 1972.
 After high school, being 6 ft 5 in height, he was offered athletic scholarships but instead chose to study acting at the American Academy of Dramatic Arts.